Tax advantages of a limited company versus sole trader

 Haydn Rogan explains the tax advantages and disadvantages of status as a limited company and as a sole trader

 Being a sole trader means that you run your own business as an individual and are essentially self-employed.
-This is the most popular way of trading in the UK, with 3.1m sole proprietorships recorded at the beginning of 2023.
+This is the most popular way of trading in the UK, with 4.24m sole proprietorships recorded as of July 2024.

 By contrast, a limited liability company is a separate legal entity to you, with separate finances.